Fact Sheet 462

 The most common side effects of maraviroc include cough, fever, upper respiratory infections, rash, sore muscles, abdominal pain, and dizziness.
 People taking maraviroc also may have an increased risk for cardiovascular events such as heart attack, or dizziness when standing up quickly.

 Maraviroc can be hard on the liver.
-People taking maraviroc should tell their health care provider if they have any signs of liver problems such as rash, yellowing skin or eyes, dark urine, vomiting, or abdominal pain
+People taking maraviroc should tell their health care provider if they have any signs of liver problems such as rash, yellowing skin or eyes, dark urine, vomiting, or abdominal pain.
+However, maraviroc appears to reduce liver stiffness (fibrosis).

 HOW DOES IT REACT WITH OTHER DRUGS?

-Maraviroc has been studied to see if it interacts with other drugs.
-There are no known interactions with other anti-HIV medications.
-However, it has not been studied with all medicines, over-the-counter drugs or vitamin or herbal supplements.
-Be sure your doctor knows about all medications and supplements that you are taking.
+The herb St. John’s Wort (See Fact Sheet 729) lowers the blood levels of maraviroc.
+Do not use it with maraviroc.
+Maraviroc has not been studied with all medicines, over-the-counter drugs or vitamin or herbal supplements.
+Be sure your health care provider knows about all medications and supplements that you are taking.

-Maraviroc is the first drug in a new class.
-It stops HIV from attaching to a cell.
+Maraviroc is the first HIV attachment inhibitor.
 This prevents HIV from infecting the cell.
 Maraviroc helps control HIV, even when it is resistant to other medications.

 webmaster@aidsinfonet.org